aoloe/cpp-console/README.md

 Bind text commands to actions in your program.

-This console is heavily based on the "Game Console" created by Michael König and presented at the [August Meetup](https://www.meetup.com/Zurich-C-Meetup/events/233492659/) of the C++ User Group Zurich and reworked by the [C++ Learning Group at the OpenTechSchool Zurich](https://www.meetup.com/opentechschool-zurich/events/234084415/)
+This console is heavily based on the "Game Console" created by Michael König and presented at the [August Meetup](https://www.meetup.com/Zurich-C-Meetup/events/233492659/) of the C++ User Group Zurich.
+It has been heavily reworked by the [C++ Learning Group at the OpenTechSchool Zurich](https://www.meetup.com/opentechschool-zurich/events/234084415/)

 ## Features